vitalik/django-ninja/docs/docs/tutorial/path-params.md

 !!! tip
     Notice that the value your function received (and returned) is **3**, as a Python `int`, not a string `"3"`.
-    So, with just that type declaration, NinjaAPI gives you automatic request "parsing" and validation.
+    So, with just that type declaration, Django Ninja gives you automatic request "parsing" and validation.